sm-ll/ER/README.md

 # ER
-Projects from the Elektron Analog Rytm Mk2
+Projects from the Elektron Analog Rytm Mk2 for https://www.youtube.com/@ExpectResistance